 - Have hearing and/or visual loss

-It also includes people with other disabilities which affect their ability to communicate or access information, and people who have multiple disabilities, for example, hearing loss and a learning disability.
+- Have disabilities which affect their ability to communicate or access information, and those who have multiple disabilities, for example, hearing loss and a learning disability.

 The Standard includes support for patients and service users, and for their parents and carers.

 Our preferred method of contact would be a home or mobile number but if you or someone you are caring for would like to be contacted in another way, please inform reception at the surgery so this can be recorded in your your medical records.